What is Operating Cash Flow?

 Operating Cash Flow Movement – Example

-When the company buys raw materials, pay salaries to employees, wages to workers, it is incurring operating expenses.
+When the company buys raw materials and pays salaries to employees and wages to workers, it is incurring operating expenses.
 Operating Income is when the company receives money from customers as a result of the sale of products and services.
 If the business model is healthy, the operating revenue will be more than the operating expenses.
 This will result in positive cash flows for business operations.

 How is Operating Cash Flow Calculated